A-E

 We have put together this short document on common issues that are raised during a CPAF visit.
 Please use this document to support your pharmacy in complying with the terms of the Community Pharmacy Contractual Framework (CPCF).

-To view a Surrey DMS webinar click here
+To view the Surrey DMS webinar click here

-To view a Sussex DMS webinar click here
+To view the Sussex DMS webinar click here

-While pharmacy teams will be familiar with this service already, CPSS, along with our hospital colleagues put together a short ‘refresher video’ for the service.
+CPSS, along with our hospital colleagues, also put together a short ‘refresher video’ for the service.

 Slides for the video can be found here.